awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 ## Recipe variables<a name="recipe-variables"></a>

 Recipe variables expose information from the current component and nucleus for you to use in your recipes\.
-You can use recipe variables within lifecycle definitions in component recipes\.
-For example, use a recipe variable to pass component configuration parameters to an application that you run in a lifecycle script\.
+For example, you can use a recipe variable to pass component configuration parameters to an application that you run in a lifecycle script\.

+You can use recipe variables in the following sections of component recipes:
++ Lifecycle definitions\.
++ Component configuration definitions, if you use [Greengrass nucleus](greengrass-nucleus-component.md) v2\.6\.0 or later\.
+You can also use recipes variables when you [deploy component configuration updates](update-component-configurations.md#merge-configuration-update-recipe-variables)\.

 Recipe variables use `{recipe_variable}` syntax\.
 The curly braces indicate a recipe variable\.